Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the Geforce GTX 680 should in theory be quite a bit superior to the Radeon HD 3870 X2 1GB in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Geforce GTX 680 should be 33% faster than the Radeon HD 3870 X2 1GB in general, due to its greater data rate. (explain)

-Texel RateThe Geforce GTX 680 is a lot (about 388%) faster with regards to anisotropic filtering than the Radeon HD 3870 X2 1GB. (explain)
+Texel RateThe Geforce GTX 680 should be much (more or less 388%) faster with regards to texture filtering than the Radeon HD 3870 X2 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison